 “I looked at my life, all the physical abilities I had been blessed with-and I felt as though I didn’t deserve it.
 I knew I was able bodied, healthy, and that other people could potentially benefit from my service.
 I knew I had to serve, for all the people who couldn’t.
 For all the people who didn’t have a choice in previous wars.
 If I am lost, I know it will be for a purpose much greater than myself.”

-– Connor Sheridan, current Officer in the U.S. Army.
+– Connor Sheridan, current Lieutenant in the U.S. Army.

 Freedom is a tenuous concept.
 At times, it may seem limited, but the freedom we do have is owed to those who have fought so valiantly for it.
 Our reverence for veterans should not only be limited to Veterans Day; we must honor those who have fought every single day.
 We must practice gratitude for the individuals who have put themselves on the line for this country, and not allow them to flounder inside a broken system.

 Right now, there are over 22 million veterans in the United States, and an alarming amount are not receiving the proper care or attention they deserve.
 Roughly 40% have a service related disability while about 9% live in poverty.
 The Department of Veteran Affairs approximates that 13% of the overall U.S. homeless population are veterans with 50% experiencing severe mental illness and 75% struggling with substance abuse.
 These statistics are harrowing and highlight bureaucratic failure at all levels.